noiseprotocol/noise_spec/noise.md

 Noise is a framework for crypto protocols based on Diffie-Hellman key agreement.
 Noise can describe protocols that consist of a single message as well as interactive protocols.

-This document is the first of two books which provide the specification for Noise.
-This document can be read as a self-contained specification, however Book 2 adds features that are important in many use cases.

 2. Overview
 ============